Sahilzempire/AWS-CSVdataintodynamodb/README.md

 AWS Data Engineering projects.
 Welcome to Project 1 in AWS Data engineering projects series.

-This is basic level project that aims to "**To import CSV data into DynamoDB using Lambda and S3 Event Triggers**"
+This is basic level Data Engg project that aims to "**To import CSV data into DynamoDB using Lambda and S3 Event Triggers**"

 This is a readme file that is going to provide you summary about the Project.
 I have attached a PDF file that involves all the details about the services being used and also the steps used to achieve our goal.
+I have also attached 2 CSV files that I have used in this project and you can change the file or create your own but remember file format should be .csv as the project is for that only.

 As part of my learning curve on DynamoDB and its interaction with various AWS services, Here S3 event triggers an action on a Lambda function to import CSV data from S3 Bucket and do some transformation and saved into a DynamoDB table using AWS Management Console.